-- The description fairly presents the system made available to user entities of the system during some or all of the period October 1, 2017 to September 30, 2018, for processing their transactions as it relates to controls that are likely to be relevant to user entities' internal control over financial reporting.
+- 1) The description fairly presents the system made available to user entities of the system during some or all of the period October 1, 2018 to September 30, 2019, for processing their transactions as it relates to controls that are likely to be relevant to user entities' internal control over financial reporting.
 The criteria we used in making this assertion were that the description: - a) Presents how the system made available to user entities of the system was designed and implemented to process relevant user entity transactions, including, if applicable, - i) The types of services provided, including, as appropriate, the classes of transactions processed.

-- ii) The procedures, within both automated and manual systems, by which those services are provided, including, as appropriate, procedures by which transactions are initiated, authorized, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for user entities of the system. - iii) The information used in the performance of the procedures, including, if applicable, related accounting records, whether electronic or manual, and supporting information involved in initiating, authorizing, recording, processing, and reporting transactions; this includes the correction of incorrect information and how information is transferred to the reports and other information prepared for user entities. - iv) How the system captures and addresses significant events and conditions other than transactions. - v) The process used to prepare reports and other information for user entities. - vi) The services performed by subservice organizations, if any, including whether the inclusive method or the carve-out method has been used in relation to them. - vii) The specified control objectives and controls designed to achieve those objectives including, as applicable, complementary user entity controls assumed in the design of the service organization's controls. - viii) Other aspects of our control environment, risk assessment process, information and communications (including the related business processes), control activities, and monitoring activities that are relevant to the services provided. - b) Includes relevant details of changes to the service organization's system during the period covered by the description. - c) Does not omit or distort information relevant to the service organization's system, while acknowledging that the description is prepared to meet the common needs of a broad range of user entities of the system and their user auditors and may not, therefore, include every aspect of the system that each individual user entity of the system and its auditor may consider important in its own particular environment. - 2) The controls related to the control objectives stated in the description were suitably designed and operating effectively throughout the period October 1, 2017 to September 30, 2018, to achieve those control objectives if the subservice organizations and user entities applied the complementary controls assumed in the design of PFC's controls throughout the period October 1, 2017 to September 30, 2018.
-The criteria we used in making this assertion were that:
+- ii) The procedures, within both automated and manual systems, by which those services are provided, including, as appropriate, procedures by which transactions are initiated, authorized, recorded, processed, corrected as necessary, and transferred to the reports and other information prepared for user entities of the system. - iii) The information used in the performance of the procedures, including, if applicable, related accounting records, whether electronic or manual, and supporting information involved in initiating, authorizing, recording, processing, and reporting transactions; this includes the correction of incorrect information and how information is transferred to the reports and other information prepared for user entities. - iv) How the system captures and addresses significant events and conditions other than transactions. - v) The process used to prepare reports and other information for user entities. - vi) The services performed by subservice organizations, if any, including whether the inclusive method or the carve-out method has been used in relation to them. - vii) The specified control objectives and controls designed to achieve those objectives including, as applicable, complementary user entity controls assumed in the design of the service organization's controls. - viii) Other aspects of our control environment, risk assessment process, information and communications (including the related business processes), control activities, and monitoring activities that are relevant to the services provided. - b) Includes relevant details of changes to the service organization's system during the period covered by the description. - c) Does not omit or distort information relevant to the service organization's system, while acknowledging that the description is prepared to meet the common needs of a broad range of user entities of the system and their user auditors and may not, therefore, include every aspect of the system that each individual user entity of the system and its auditor may consider important in its own particular environment.

-Assertion of PFC's Management Page 3

-- a) The risks that threaten the achievement of the control objectives stated in the description have been identified by management of the service organization. - b) The controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved. - c) The controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.
+- 2) The controls related to the control objectives stated in the description were suitably designed and operating effectively, except for the processes noted above where the circumstances that warrant the operation of the processes and associated controls did not occur, throughout the period October 1, 2018 to September 30, 2019, to achieve those control objectives if the subservice organizations and user entities applied the complementary controls assumed in the design of PFC's controls throughout the period October 1, 2018 to September 30, 2019.
+The criteria we used in making this assertion were that: - a) The risks that threaten the achievement of the control objectives stated in the description have been identified by management of the service organization. - b) The controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved. - c) The controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.